-This course will equip you with the skills to gain entry-level employment in the early childhood education and care sector.
+This course will equip you with the knowledge and skills to gain entry-level employment in the early childhood education and care sector.

 You will gain the skills and knowledge to support the development and care of children from birth to pre-school.
 You will learn how to implement an approved learning framework within the requirements of the Education and Care Services National Regulations and the National Quality Standards.

 Through on-campus study and work placement, you will gain hands-on and practical skills in areas including: caring for babies and children up to 12 years old, responding to children and people at risk, effective interaction with children, providing nutritional food, childhood development, sustainable practices, first aid and work health and safety procedures.

 This course also provides a pathway and meets the entry requirements to complete the Diploma of Early Childhood Education and Care.

 Through a combination of on-campus study and work placement, you will gain practical on-the-job knowledge and skills you need to support the implementation of a learning framework, and support children’s wellbeing, learning and development.

 You will develop practical skills and knowledge in: